 The inability to obtain sufficient quantities of components and other materials necessary for the production of our products could result in reduced or delayed sales or lost orders.
 Many of the materials used in the production of our products are available only from a limited number of foreign suppliers, particularly suppliers located in Asia.
 In most cases, neither we nor our contract manufacturers have long-term supply contracts with these suppliers.
 As a result, we are subject to increased costs, supply interruptions, and difficulties in obtaining materials.
 Our customers also may encounter difficulties or increased costs in obtaining the materials necessary to produce their products into which our product solutions are incorporated.
-Supply shortages in our fiscal 2022 have resulted in increased product costs, not all of which we passed on to our customers.
 Future shortages of materials and components, including potential supply constraints of silicon, could cause delayed shipments and customer dissatisfaction, which may result in lower revenue.